anjumArnab/core_dart/README.md

 ## Null safety in Dart

 Null safety is a Dart 2.12+ feature (since July 2020) that prevents variables from holding `null` values by default , ensuring fewer runtime errors.
-Null safety only available for variable declared with type annotation.
-Variable declared with `var` and `dynamic` keyword can be `null`.
+Null safety only available for variable declared with type annotations.
+Variables declared with `var` and `dynamic` keywords can be `null`.
 ``` dart
 void main() {
   String name = 'Arnab'; // Non-nullable